vockes/DayZ_Private_Controlcenter/README.md

    Medical Line:  [dead|unconscious|infected|injured|pain|cardiac arrest|low blood|blood count|[wounds]|[leg fractures|arm fractures]|time unconscious|[X|X]]

  - objects:
-   Contains all ingame vehicles, which can be spawned from the "Vehicles" Tab ("Vehicle Generating Script") found under "Configuration" in the Controlcenter.
-Changeable options are the damage, damaged vehicle parts, fuel, inventory and similar.
+   Contains all ingame vehicles, tents and similar, which can be spawned from the "Vehicles" Tab ("Vehicle Generating Script") found under "Configuration" in the Controlcenter.
+Changeable options are damage, damaged parts, fuel, inventory and more.

  - objects_classes:
    Uninteresting, used by the admin tool.

  - scheduler:
-   You can create messages here, that will be shown ingame.
+   You can create messages and scripts here, that will be shown or executed ingame.

  - spawns:
    All possible spawn locations for vehicles here.
-They are used by the vehicle generation script, so you can add new vehicle positions through the table.
+They are used by the vehicle generation script, so you can add new vehicle spawn positions in the table.

  - users:
    Contains users from the admin tool and their hashed passwords.

- - whitlist:
-   Allows you to create a whitelist (not yet fully implemented, has no effect in game).

  Administration